 We are striving to create a workplace in which all people feel included and valued.
-As part of our journey towards greater equality, diversity and inclusion, we are voluntarily reporting our ethnicity pay gap.
+As part of our journey towards greater equality, diversity and inclusion and we are voluntarily reporting our ethnicity pay gap for the third year.

-Publishing the data is part of our commitment to making a difference.
-We think it’s important to demonstrate transparency.
+Publishing is part of our commitment to making a difference and we think it’s important to demonstrate transparency in sharing the data.
 We know we have much to do to make change and are not complacent when faced with this data.
 Tackling this gap is at the heart of our Workforce Diversity Action plan.

 The ethnicity pay gap explained

-At the Museum, we pay people the same rate for doing the same job.
+At the Natural History Museum, we pay people the same rate for doing the same job.
 We have a clear job evaluation process and grading system which allows for roles to be paid equally.